Nordland Line: Nesvatnet landslide

+A landslide caused a 10-month break in operation of the line, until June 2026 when a train traveled from Trondheim and past Nesvatnet - on its way towards Steinkjer.

 Nordlandsbanen was interrupted on Saturday morning, the 30th of August 2025, because of a landslide at Nesvatnet lake in Levanger Municipality, in Trøndelag county, in Norway.
 This landslide, likely caused by quick clay, has left a big gap in the new E6 road, the old E6 road and the railway track Nordlandsbanen, between Åsen and Levanger, 63km (39 miles) northeast of Trondheim.
 One Danish man who was working at the site, preparing the construction of a second track to make passing of oncoming trains possible, is reported missing.
 Even though searching for the Danish railroad worker was still ongoing by next Sunday, he was not found and is feared to have lost his life in the landslide.
 As E6 is also cut off, busses to replace trains, if any busses were to be provided, are supposed to drive the long detour through Sweden.
-It is unknown how long it will take to rebuild the railway line at Nesvatnet.